louiswicker/MPAS_Diagnostic_Tools/README.md

 mpas_lqg.py is a command line tool to quickly interpolate 2D/3D fields associated with the MPAS grid onto a quadralateral grid and writes out the fields to a new netCDF4 file.

+It is a lightweight interpolator written in Python.
+A more complete systemn is in Larissa Reames's MPASSIT solution.
+See https://github.com/LarissaReames-NOAA/MPASSIT

 ## usage: mpas_lqg.py [-h] [-i IN_GRID_FILE] [-d IN_DATA_FILE] [-o OUTFILE] [--nearest]

 options: